 There may be cases where cards have been configured to support multiple funding accounts (e.g., a card with access to more than one debit account or a card with access to a combination of debit and credit accounts).
-To properly support such cards, terminal should be capable of supporting cardholder selection as defined in the EMV specifications.
+To properly support such cards, terminals should be capable of supporting cardholder selection as defined in the EMV specifications.
 Multiple account cards are typically identified by the presence of two or more of the same AIDs which are differentiated through the use of a unique PIX extension.
-When a terminal determines that multiple accounts exist on a U.S. debit card, the terminal may build a final candidates list containing either each instance of a U.S. common debit AID or each instance of the international brand AID.
-The terminals must ensure that AIDs not related to a U.S. debit account (e.g., credit) are included in the final candidates list.
+When a terminal determines that multiple accounts exist on a U.S. debit card, the terminal may build a final candidate list that includes only U.S. common debit AIDs for debit if the merchant wants to prevent cardholder selection influencing merchant routing choice.
+Otherwise, the terminal may build a final candidate list containing either each instance of a U.S. common debit AID and/or each instance of the international brand AID.
+The terminals must also ensure that AIDs not related to a U.S. debit account (e.g., credit) are included in the final candidates list.
 The remaining AIDs in the candidates list should then be presented to the cardholder to allow for their final selection.
 Issuers should ensure that meaningful descriptors are used in the Application Labels and Application Preferred Names of each AID to help guide the cardholder through the selection process and avoid potential cardholder confusion.